esper-io/dev-docs/docs/home/console.md

 ![Alerts](./assets/NewConsole/AlertSummary.png)

 ### Creating an Alert
-To create a new alert, click on New Alert.
+To create a new alert, click on **New Alert**.

 ![Alerts](./assets/NewConsole/AlertNew.png)

 **Select an Alert Type**

-Enter a name for your new alert in the Alert Name field; select an alert type by clicking on the icon for the alert type you want.
-Then click Next.
+Enter a name for your new alert in the **Alert Name** field; select an alert type by clicking on the icon for the alert type you want.
+Then click **Next**.

 ![Alerts](./assets/NewConsole/AlertCreate1.png)

 **Set the Alert Condition**

-Set the alert condition which is specific to the alert type, then click Next.
+Set the alert condition which is specific to the alert type, then click **Next**.

 ![Alerts](./assets/NewConsole/AlertFrequency.png)